Why must you consider a global learning experience in 2018.

 Learning in a foreign locale can be an immensely productive experience as you try to know yourself better.
 In this voyage of discovery, you enlarge your perspective on the world and confront your own identity in an unfamiliar setting.
 You discover how others perceive your part of the world and how your country is represented on a global spectrum and the accompanying global opinions.

 You can identify yourself as a global citizen.
-You develop grit and perseverance as you fight odds and stereotypes, evaluating yourself along the way.
-Negotiating barriers of language and culture add layers to your identity and toughen you to intelligently deal with the realities of the world.
+It helps develop grit and perseverance as you fight odds and stereotypes, evaluating yourself along the way.
+Also, negotiating barriers of language and culture add layers to your identity.
+Moreover, it toughens you to intelligently deal with the realities of the world.

 Studying in a different culture can be an eye-opening experience as you get the opportunity of seeing things from a fresh perspective.
 It enables you to recognize and be critical of certain cultural stereotypes associated with certain communities.
 You become more open towards people who belong to different backgrounds and ideologies.
 All this greatly contributes to your personal and professional growth.